2023 Communications Internship

 The Communications Intern will work with the Education Through Music-LA staff to develop a marketplace analysis, which will inform the development of a suite of communications materials, including a program information brochure, spotlight stories, and our annual newsletter.
-For this project, the intern will research what other originations are doing successfully to help inform best practices in communication and publicity.
+For this project, the intern will research what other organizations are doing successfully to help inform best practices in communication and publicity.
 Additionally, ETM-LA’s Communications Intern will analyze our communication channels to help tailor messaging to have the greatest impact for various avenues and demographics.
 Finally, the intern will assist with program and development data evaluation/assessment to develop a deeper understanding of the data for marketing purposes.
-This internship will work approximately 40 hours per week from July to September.

 The intern should display an earnest interest in music and music education and must be highly organized, detail-oriented, and dependable.
 Knowledge of SWOT analysis, interest in Communications/PR, graphic design, and writing is favorable for this position.
 Basic computer skills, such as Excel and Word, as well as advanced knowledge of Adobe InDesign and Photoshop are necessary.
 Being an initiative taker and a team-player with an interest in the field of education, a positive attitude, personal motivation, and a desire to learn about nonprofit organizations are also a must.